SofiaBelloni/piano-studi/README.md

-# Exam #12345: "Piano degli studi
+# Exam #12345: "Piano degli studi"
 ## Student: s303393 BELLONI SOFIA

 ## React Client Application Routes

-- Route `/`: HomePage in cui viene mostrata la lista di tutti i corsi disponibili.
-Nel caso in cui l'utente abbia effettuato il login, viene data la possibilità di inserire un nuovo piano di studio o, se già presente, di modificarlo o eliminarlo.
+- Route `/`: HomePage with the list of all available courses.
+If the user is logged in, he can add a new study plan or, if already present, edit or delete it.
-- Route `path=/login`: Schermata di login.
+- Route `path=/login`: Login page.
-- Route `path=/edit`: Schermata di aggiunta o modifica del piano di studio.
-Nel primo caso si potrà scegliere il tipo di iscrizione (fullTime o partTime), mentre nel secondo caso sarà possibile solo aggiungere o modificare i corsi scelti, rispettando i vincoli di numero di crediti del tipo di iscrizione scelto in precedenza.
+- Route `path=/edit`: Edit page where the logged user can add or edit his study plan.
+In the first case, he can choose the type of enrollment (full-time or part-time), while in the second case he can only add or modify study plan's courses.

 ## API Server